w3cping/blog-posts/privacy-anti-patterns.md

 there is no commonly agreed-to solution for dealing with the harm (bad!), and in yet other cases it is because the standards authors believe the benefits of the new functionality outweigh the privacy harms.
-In all cases, the end result is the addition of new privacy risk to a platform already struggling with tremendous privacy problems, something we believe is harmful for the Web platform.
+In all cases, the end result is additional privacy risk to a platform already struggling with tremendous privacy problems.

 #### Solution
 Standards should define privacy protections as carefully and precisely as they